 - Enter the Name of the report.
 This will be the name that appears in the Repository, as well as in any menus or screens where the report is displayed.

-Limitation: For MDA objects, you cannot create multiple reports with the same report name.
+Limitation: For Gainsight objects, you cannot create multiple reports with the same report name, even if you try saving the report, it will not be saved to the report repository.
 Alternatively, you can prefix or suffix some additional text and then save the report.

 - Enter the Description of the report, if required.